Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

     -   `NO_ACTIVITIES_RECORDED`: The activities section explicitly says "No activities recorded for this assignment"
     -   `SOME_MISSING_ACTIVITIES_RECAP`: The activities recap section must be missing some activities, because the scraper did not find the usual footer at the closing of this section
     -   `NO_ACTIVITIES_DESC`: There is no activity descriptions page
-    -   `REDACTED_ACTIVITIES_DESC`: There is no text on the activity descriptions page; generally this means there is a redactions covering all the text
+    -   `REDACTED_ACTIVITIES_DESC`: There is no text on the activity descriptions page within the descriptions area; generally this means there is a redactions covering all the text
     -   `REDACTED_ACTIVITIES_DESC_CONTD`: Same as above, except on the second page of descriptions

 ### CSV output data format